Robert Millikan: American physicist (1868–1953) (Source: Wikipedia)

 The Weight of a Number: Robert Millikan and the Charge of Scientific Integrity

-But the pristine story taught to undergraduates conceals a powerful and cautionary tale.
+But the standard story taught to undergraduates conceals a cautionary tale.
 A closer look at Millikan’s private laboratory notebooks reveals a more complex narrative, one that explores the subtle line between careful judgment and improper bias.
 It is a story that illustrates how even a Nobel laureate can fall victim to the very human desire to be right, and how the shadow of a great authority can slow the progress of science for a generation.

 The Experiment and the Seeds of Error

-The genius of Millikan’s experiment was its simplicity.
+The strength of Millikan’s experiment was its simplicity.
 By observing tiny, electrically charged oil droplets suspended in an electric field, he demonstrated that the charge on any droplet was always a whole number multiple of a fundamental value, e, the elementary charge of a single electron.

 The controversy arises from two key issues.
 First, Millikan’s private notebooks reveal that he excluded about one-third of his measured droplets from the final analysis in his landmark 1913 paper, deeming them “poor” or “wrong.”
 Second, and more critically, the value he used for the viscosity of air was incorrect.
 This systematic error meant that his final, celebrated result for e was about 0.6% too low.